 Can brain games improve memory?

-Sadly, research on the benefits of brain games for memory are not conclusive.
+Research on the benefits of brain games for memory are not conclusive.
 Most experts agree, however, that memory-boosting games can improve the skills you practice while playing.
 For example, “if I repeatedly test your ability to remember briefly presented visual patterns, you will indeed get better at remembering those patterns,” King says.
-To enhance your recall ability more generally, King recommends the so-called “Method of Loci,” a technique that trains you to picture specific items on a mental list of objects you own in the corner, space, or room where they are placed.
+To enhance your recall ability more generally, King recommends the so-called “method of loci,” a technique that trains you to picture specific items on a mental list of objects you own in the corner, space, or room where they are placed.

 Can brain games reduce age-related cognitive decline?